NREL/HPC/Systems/Swift/applications.md

 ---
 # Swift applications

-Optimized versions of common applications are provided for the Swift cluster.
+Some optimized versions of common applications are provided for the Swift cluster.
 Below is a list of how to utilize these applications and the optimizations for Swift.

+## Modules
+Many are available as part of the [Modules](./modules) setup.

 ## TensorFlow